-Each Board Committee has primary risk oversight responsibility that is aligned with its areas of focus.
-At each regular meeting, or more frequently as needed, the Board receives and considers committee reports, which reports may provide additional detail on risk management issues and management's response.
+Each Board committee has primary risk oversight responsibilities aligned with its areas of focus.
+At each regular meeting, or more frequently as needed, the Board receives and considers committee reports, and such reports may provide additional detail on risk management issues and management's response.

-Committee Primary Risk Oversight Responsibility Governance and Nominating Oversees the assessment of each member of the Board's independence, as well as the compliance with our Corporate Governance Principles and Board of Directors' Code of Conduct.
-Also oversees Board and committee evaluations and Board succession.
-Audit Oversees internal controls over financial reporting, as well as internal audit and independent registered public accountants, as well as financial risk, such as capital risk, tax risk, and financial compliance risk.
+Committee Primary Risk Oversight Responsibilities Governance and Nominating Oversees governance risk, including the assessment of each member of the Board's independence, as well as the compliance with our Corporate Governance Principles and Board of Directors' Code of Conduct.
+Also oversees Board and committee evaluations and Board succession planning.
+Audit Oversees internal controls over financial reporting, as well as internal audit and independent registered public accountants, as well as financial risk, such as capital risk, tax risk, sourcing risk, and financial compliance risk.
 Compensation and Management Development Oversees human capital management, as well as executive talent management, development, and succession planning.
-Also oversees our compensation policies and practices and incentive program administration and design, including whether such policies, practices, and incentive programs balance risk-taking and rewards in an appropriate manner (as discussed further below), align with stockholders' interests, and are consistent with emerging best practices.
-Corporate Responsibility and Compliance Oversees non-financial compliance risk, such as regulatory risks associated with the requirements of the U.S. federal health care program, Food and Drug Administration and other regulatory agencies, and risks associated with privacy, antitrust and competition, anti-corruption, information systems and security (including cybersecurity), pricing and access, government affairs, human resources (including diversity, inclusion, and belonging), aspects of ESG (including environmental sustainability, corporate philanthropy, and pricing philosophy and practice), and our reputation.
-Also oversees staff member compliance with the Code of Conduct.
+Also oversees labor and employment and diversity, inclusion, and belonging activities, our compensation policies and practices and incentive program administration and design, including whether such policies, practices, and incentive programs balance risk- taking and rewards in an appropriate manner (as discussed further below), align with stockholders' interests, and are consistent with emerging best practices.
+Corporate Responsibility and Compliance Oversees non-financial compliance risk, such as regulatory risks associated with the requirements of U.S. federal health care programs, Food and Drug Administration, and other regulatory agencies, and risks associated with privacy, trade compliance, antitrust and competition, anti-bribery and anti-corruption, information systems and security (including cybersecurity), value (which includes pricing philosophy and practice) and access, government affairs, public policy, and aspects of environmental sustainability, social responsibility, and corporate governance, or ESG (including environmental sustainability and corporate philanthropy), and our reputation.
+Also oversees staff member compliance with the global Code of Conduct.

 COVID-19 Impacts to Enterprise Risk and Our Response.
 The far-reaching effects of COVID-19 prompted the Company to consider enterprise risk focused on rare, but high-impact events, such as global pandemics.
 Our business resilience program is designed to enable us to effectively prepare for and respond to crisis incidents at the global, regional, and local levels.
-As the global pandemic began, we activated appropriate crisis management and business continuity plans in a timely manner and communication channels were established with executive leadership and the Board received regular updates.
-Certain of our risks were identified as amplified by COVID-19.